John Small (cricketer): 1772–1775

 The production of match scorecards became common from the 1772 season and three 1772 cards have survived.
 Small played in all three matches and was easily the season's highest runscorer with 213 in his six innings.
 The only other player to exceed 100 was William Yalden who made 136, also in six innings.
-In the first match of the season, Small scored 78 for Hampshire against All-England out of a team total of 146.
+In the first match of the season, Small scored 78 for Hampshire against England out of a team total of 146.
 In the second innings, he scored 34 out of 79 and his team won by 53 runs, an illustration of his enormous value to Hampshire.
 His innings of 78 was the highest individual score definitely recorded to that time.
 Although higher scores such as Richard Newland's 88 in 1745 and Small's own 140-plus in 1768 have been mentioned in the sources, it is not clear if those were definitely made in one innings or if they were match totals.

 Small's 1772 aggregate of 213 runs from six innings would give him an average of 35.50 if all his innings were completed (scorecards in 1772 do not confirm the not out batsmen).
 This may seem low by modern standards but scores were much lower in general at the time.

 Small has been recorded in a number of single wicket matches, but he seems to have been less successful in this form of cricket than in the eleven-a-side version.
 On 22–23 May 1775, he played in one single wicket innings that was of enormous significance in the evolution of the sport because it led directly to the introduction of the third (middle) stump to what had always been a two-stump wicket.
 This was the single wicket "fives" game at the Artillery Ground when a Hambledon Five defeated a Kent Five by one wicket, the not out batsman being Small who in the course of his second innings was beaten three times by Lumpy Stevens, only for the ball to pass through the two-stump wicket each time without hitting the stumps or the bail.
 As a result of Lumpy's protests, the middle stump was legalised and introduced, although its introduction was gradual.

-Small's most famous feat was scoring the earliest known century in a first-class match when he made 136 not out for Hampshire against Surrey at Broadhalfpenny Down in July 1775.
-This beat John Minshull's score of 107 set in 1769 and it was the first century scored in a match that has been awarded first-class status.
+Small's most famous feat was scoring the earliest known century in an important match when he made 136 not out for Hampshire against Surrey at Broadhalfpenny Down in July 1775.
+This beat John Minshull's score of 107 set in 1769.
 It lasted only until 1777 when James Aylward set a new mark with a score of 167.
 Small scored this century in the 5th wicket turned the match in Hampshire's favour, and they eventually won by 296 runs after having looked certain to lose before Small and Richard Nyren came together.